10 best video editing apps for iPhone that trump iMovie

 Everyone’s shooting videos on their iPhone.
 Why wouldn’t you?
 It’s easy, your phone is always with you, and there’s no arguing that it has a pretty amazing camera.

 Wherever you are on the spectrum of filmmakers, shooting and editing videos with your iPhone comes with its own set of issues.
-The first app you tried to use to edit your footage was probably iMovie.
-And if you found iMovie to be clunky or lack functionality, check out the alternatives we’ve found.
+There are basic tools to crop and trim your iPhone video in Photos and iMovie.
+But if you found iMovie to be clunky or lack functionality, check out the alternatives we’ve found.
 Below are the ten best video editing apps for iPhone, from super basic to advanced and professional.

 Here are some good video editing apps for iPhone: